Melioidosis: Prevention

 Melioidosis is a notifiable disease in Australia which enables the country to monitor disease burden and contain outbreaks.
 On the other hand, melioidosis is only a notifiable condition in Thailand since June 2016.
 However, until recently, the official notification system in Thailand has significantly underestimated the incidence of culture-positive melioidosis and its mortality.
 Nevertheless, Australia also embarked on awareness campaigns to increase the community's understanding of the disease.
 In the United Kingdom, where reporting by laboratories is mandatory, 41.3% of cases imported since 2010 were not notified.
 In the United States, lab workers can handle clinical specimens of B. pseudomallei under BSL-2 conditions, while mass production of such organisms requires BSL-3 precautions.
 On the other hand, in other endemic areas where the B. pseudomallei samples were handled less stringently, there has been no confirmed laboratory-acquired infection reported.
 This phenomenon may show that the risk of infection with B. pseudomallei is less than a typical biohazard type 3 agent.
 There are also several cases of hospital-acquired infection of melioidosis.
 Therefore, healthcare providers are recommended to practice hand hygiene and universal precautions.

 Large-scale water chlorination has been successful at reducing B. pseudomallei in the water in Australia.
 In middle to low-income countries, water should be boiled before consumption.
-In high income countries, water could be treated with ultraviolet light for those at risk of contracting melioidosis.
+In high-income countries, water could be treated with ultraviolet light for those at risk of contracting melioidosis.
 Those who are at high risk of contact with the bacteria should wear protective gear (such as boots and gloves) during work.
-Those staying in endemic areas should avoid direct contact with soil, and outdoor exposure to heavy rain or dust clouds.
+Those staying in endemic areas should avoid direct contact with soil and outdoor exposure to heavy rain or dust clouds.
 Bottled water or boiled water are preferred as drinking water.
-A study conducted from 2014 to 2018, however showed no significant differences on whether behavioural changes can reduce the risk of contracting melioidosis.
-Modification of behavioural changes or more frequent interventions may be needed to ensure a definite reduction in risk of getting melioidosis.
+A study conducted from 2014 to 2018, however, showed no significant differences in whether behavioural changes can reduce the risk of contracting melioidosis.
+Modification of behavioural changes or more frequent interventions may be needed to ensure a definite reduction in the risk of getting melioidosis.

 Antibiotic prophylaxis

-Administering cotrimoxazole three times a week throughout a wet season for dialysis patients has no obvious benefit of preventing melioidosis.
-Besides, high cost and side effects of this drug limits its use to only those with high risk of getting melioidosis.
+Administering cotrimoxazole three times a week throughout a wet season for dialysis patients has no obvious benefit in preventing melioidosis.
+Besides, the high cost and side effects of this drug limit its use to only those with a high risk of getting melioidosis.
 After exposure to B. pseudomallei (particularly following a laboratory accident, penetrating injuries, exposure of mouth and eyes to contaminated materials or aerosols), treatment with antibiotics is only given when in highly selected individuals after weighing the risk of adverse effects of the drugs against the benefits from contracting melioidosis.
 Cotrimoxazole can be used in this context.
 Alternatively, co-amoxiclav and doxycycline can be used for those who are intolerant to co-trimoxazole.
 Low-risk individuals would receive frequent monitoring instead.